 When would I consider a secured loan?

 You should only consider a secured loan if you have an asset to secure it against (such as your home), and you’re sure you can meet your monthly repayments on time and in full each month.
+Also, bear in mind, if you consolidate your existing borrowing, you may be extending the term and increasing the amount you repay in total.

 Other factors may also apply, for example if: